Sherman "Sham" Ross Hollopeter, 93, of Big Run, passed away on Wednesday, Dec. 18, 2019, at DuBois Nursing Home after a brief illness.

 Friends will be received from 2 to 4 and 6 to 8 p.m. on Friday, Dec.
 20, 2019, at Shumaker Funeral Home, Inc., Big Run, and from 10 a.m. until the time of service at St. Phillips United Methodist Church.

 A funeral service will be held at 11 a.m.
 Saturday, December 21, 2019 at St. Phillips United Methodist Church, officiated by Pastor Carole Bergman.

 Interment will follow at McClure Cemetery, where military honors will be accorded by the Jefferson County Veterans Honor Guard.

-To send flowers to Sherman's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Sherman Ross Hollopeter, please visit our floral store.